andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
 Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
+Looking back on the role
+(<a href="https://www.nytimes.com/2018/02/27/arts/dance/jennifer-lawrence-red-sparrow-kurt-froman-isabella-boylston.html" target="_blank" rel="noopener noreferrer">which required her to learn dance</a>),
+Lawrence
-Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
+reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

 For us, we felt empowered because we saw the mastery in the way Mark crafted the piece.
-Nobody was ashamed of the unbelievable opportunity we had to participate in such a wonderfully provocative piece.
+Nobody was ashamed of the opportunity we had to participate in such a wonderfully provocative piece.
 Furthermore, Mark set a tone that carried through from the audition to the final performance that emphasized comfort and acceptance.
 Reflecting on our first nude-involved rehearsal, Cate explained,